 Synthesize your research into a cohesive presentation, whether it’s an article, podcast, or video.

 “Don’t try to do too much” is my favorite writing advice.

 While first drafts are certainly the place to let your ideas run wild, when you study how to be a copywriter you learn to stay focused on the message you need to communicate.

 Step #4: Delete

-For example, our guide, Rita Remark, didn’t distract viewers with statistics about how many people give themselves manicures each year.
-That information doesn’t directly match the video topic or serve viewers.
+For example, the videos on the Essie channel don’t distract viewers with statistics about how many people give themselves manicures each year.
+That information doesn’t directly match the video topics or serve viewers.

 Step #5: Push

-Take a closer look at the bookcase in the background.
-Notice anything?
-Yep, it has diamond-shaped compartments.
+If you take a closer look at the bookcase in the background, you’ll notice it has diamond-shaped compartments.